Singularities of Curve Shortening Flow with Convex Projections: Linear scales

+As discussed in \S\ref{the subsection on Geometry of CSF with convex projections}, we may assume the initial curve $\gamma_0$ has a one-to-one uniformly convex projection onto the $xy$-plane with no tangent lines perpendicular to the $xy$-plane and we may assume CSF $\gamma\att$ shrinks to the origin.
+In addition, we always assume $\gamma\att$ develops a Type~{II} singularity as $t\rightarrow T$. \begin{defi} For a constant $\delta>0$, we define the \emph{linear scale} $\rho^\delta:\mathbb R_{>0}\rightarrow\mathbb R_{>0}$ to be

 \end{defi} \begin{notation} For convenience, we omit $\delta$ and simply write $\rho=\rho^\delta$ when no ambiguity arises.
 In this section, $\rho$ always refers to $\rho^{\delta_0}$.
-We will choose a different $\delta$ in the next section; see Notation \ref{notation of rho delta 1}. \end{notation}

-\begin{defi} In $\mathbb R^n$, we define a \emph{horizontal rotation} to be a rotation in $SO(n)$ that rotates the vectors that are parallel to the $xy$-plane and keeps vectors that are perpendicular to the $xy$-plane invariant. \end{defi} The property that $\Gamma$ has a one-to-one convex projection is preserved by horizontal rotations.
+We will choose a different $\delta$ in the next section; see Notation \ref{notation of rho delta 1}. \end{notation} The goal of this section is to establish quantitative $C^2$ estimates (Proposition \ref{the proposition on estimates of linear scales} and Proposition \ref{the proposition on C2 estimates over time intervals}) at linear scales over time intervals.
+These estimates will play a key role in the proof of uniqueness of tangent flows in the next section. \begin{defi} In $\mathbb R^n$, we define a \emph{horizontal rotation} to be an element in $SO(n)$ that rotates the $xy$-plane while fixing vectors perpendicular to the $xy$-plane. \end{defi} The property that $\Gamma$ has a one-to-one convex projection onto the $xy$-plane is preserved by horizontal rotations.

-\begin{rmk} In our estimates, all constants are allowed to depend on the initial curve, particularly the constant in the three-point condition (\cite[Definition 4.8]{sun2024curve}).
-This is harmless because it is independent of time along the flow (\cite[Proposition 5.3 and Page 21]{sun2024curve}) and our analysis focuses only on the singularity. \end{rmk}